Bias-Variance Tradeoffs in Joint Spectral Embeddings: Statistical Consequences

-\begin{excont} In the context of example \ref{Running Example 2}, we look to test the hypothesis $H_0: \bvar{I} = \bvar{C}(t)$ where $t = 0$ corresponds to $H_0$ and $t\in (0,1]$ corresponds to $H_A$.
+for $t\in [0,1]$. $t$ parameterizes the distance from homogeneity with where $t = 0$ corresponds to $H_0$ and $t\in (0,1]$ corresponds to $H_A$.
 We sample networks of size $n \in \{50, 100, 200\}$ and test $H_0$ using $T$, $W$, $\hat{W}$, and $\tilde{W}$.
 We complete $1000$ Monte Carlo replicates and calculate the empirical power of each testing procedure.
 The results of this simulations study can be found in Figure \ref{fig:Empirical Power}.

 First, as $t$ increases the power of each method achieves perfect power.
 Moreover, as $n$ increases, each method achieves perfect power for smaller values of $t$.
 For networks of size $n = 50$, there appears to be no difference between the $T$ and $W$ test statistics but as the networks increase to moderate size, ($n = 100, 200$), our proposed test statistic $W$ outperforms the $T$ statistic.
 Indeed, $W$ offers an average relative improvement in empirical power over $T$ of $\{1\%, 7\%, 21\%\}$ for networks of size $\{50, 100, 200$\}, respectively.
 Both $T$ and $W$ achieve the correct level for each value of $n$ but the test statistic $\hat{W}$ is overpowered for small network sizes.
 This is due to the under estimation of the variance matrix $\Sigma_D(\bvar{x}_i)$.
 As $n$ increases, our proposed estimator $\hat{\Sigma}_D(\bvar{x}_i)$ improves and $\hat{W}$ begins to achieve level.
 The corrected version of the $\hat{W}$ statistic, $\tilde{W}$, achieves similar level of power as that of $T$ for networks of size $n = 100$ and outperforms this statistic for networks of size $n = 200$.
 The degree of freedom correction for $\tilde{W}$ was $(c_{50}, c_{100}, c_{200}) = (19, 13, 10)$.